-- Don’t forget the tax - Taking out a let to buy mortgage will mean you own a second home, even if the new one is your main residence.
-You will need to pay the additional 3 per cent stamp duty rate when purchasing your new property.
+- Don’t forget the tax - Taking out a let-to-buy mortgage will mean you own a second home, even if the new one is your main residence.
+You will need to pay the additional 3% stamp duty rate when purchasing your new property.
 This can make a big difference.
-If you were moving to a £250,000 property, the stamp duty rate on the first £125,000 would be zero and the rate on the rest would be 2 per cent or £2,500.
-But as you are not selling your old property you are becoming a second homeowner so must pay the additional 3 per cent rate on both bands.
-That means a 3 per cent stamp duty charge on the first £125,000 and a 5 per cent charge on the remaining amount, giving you a tax bill of £10,000.
+If you were moving to a £250,000 property, the stamp-duty rate on the first £125,000 would be zero and the rate on the rest would be 2% or £2,500.
+But as you are not selling your old property you are becoming a second homeowner so must pay the additional 3% rate on both bands.
+That means a 3% stamp duty charge on the first £125,000 and a 5% charge on the remaining amount, giving you a tax bill of £10,000.
 You will need to pay this initially but it can be refunded if you sell your old property within 36 months.

-Let to buy is most suitable for those who have somewhere they want to buy but are unable to or don’t want to rush selling their current home or if you choose to move in with a partner but want to hold onto your property.
-Let to buy is a pretty specialist market so there is a reduced panel of lenders and most only work through mortgage brokers, meaning there may also be adviser fees to pay.
+Let-to-buy is most suitable for those who have somewhere they want to buy but are unable to or don’t want to rush selling their current home or if you choose to move in with a partner but want to hold onto your property.
+On the other hand you may see your current property as a good rental property investment and would rather choose not to sell your home to move elsewhere.
+Let-to-buy is a pretty specialist market so there is a reduced panel of lenders and most only work through mortgage brokers, meaning there may also be adviser fees to pay.

 Having arrears, county court judgements or bankruptcy on your credit file is difficult enough when getting a standard mortgage but lenders will be checking it for two applications with let to buy, which can make it harder.